 - (1) Basic information about the article in this format or something similar: Ishida, T.; Nogami, T.; Yasui, M.; Iwasaki, F.; Iwamura, H.; Takeda, N.; Ishikawa, M., "Ferromagnetism of pyrimidine-bridged copper(II) complexes", Molecular Crystals & Liquid Crystals, 1996, 279, 87-96.
 The authors, the title of the article, the journal title, the year of publication, and volume number, and inclusive pagination are the data given in this particular example. - (2) A brief (2-3 sentences) description in your own words, telling what the article is about.
-It is therefore a good idea to choose an article whose introduction is at least partly understandable, in order for you to be able to condense the general idea of the article into your words. - (3) Tell whether the article is total synthesis, new reaction development, new catalysis development, new methodologies, etc. - (4) Tell how many footnotes or references are given in the article (references to other work).
+It is therefore a good idea to choose an article whose introduction is at least partly understandable, in order for you to be able to condense the general idea of the article into your words. - (3) Tell whether the article is mostly synthetic, mostly about measurements and analysis, mostly theoretical or computational work.
+If the article has some of each of these, say so. - (4) Tell how many footnotes or references are given in the article (references to other work).
 This gives indication of how complex the article is.
 Often, the references are as important as an article itself, so it is important for you to get some practice in locating where the references are found in different types of articles.
 Some footnotes have only one article per note, some have multiple articles per note ((a), (b), (c) ...).
-It is OK to count multiple-article footnotes as one footnote.

-- (5) Tell whether or not the article has electronic supporting or supplementary material available from the Internet. - (6) Tell what kinds of spectroscopic data are given in the Experimental section (Supporting Information in an ACS journal) of the paper (e.g., NMR, IR, UV-Vis, MS, etc) - (7) Tell what the main point or points was (were) that you found interesting about the article.
+It is OK to count multiple-article footnotes as one footnote. - (5) Tell whether or not the article has electronic supporting or supplementary material available from the WWW. - (6) Tell what kinds of spectroscopic data are given in the Experimental section of the paper (e.g., NMR, IR, UV-Vis, MS, etc) - (7) Tell what the main point or points was (were) that you found interesting about the article.
 Tell whether you found the article quite difficult to understand, or relatively easier to understand; in either case explain why ("the article has a lot of physics that I did not understand", "the synthesis part of the article had a number of reactions that I recognize").
 This is meant to be a "note" to yourself about what you actually get from the article it is often hard to figure out what an article is all about from one reading, even for an expert! - (8) In addition to the information given above for your report, attach copies of the electronic CA abstract, and of the first page (only) of the journal article.